 Mexico and filmography

-Years later, after the cinematographic experience with Luis Buñuel, Helen carried out moving image projects in the same New York neighborhoods where she used to work.
+Years later, after the cinematographic experience with Luis Buñuel, Helen carried out moving image projects in the same New York neighbourhoods where she used to work.
 From this work, two of his most important film projects were born: "In the Street" (1948) and "The Quiet One" (1948).
 They were black and white documentaries where the daily experiences of ordinary people were collected.
-In 1949, her work was recognized with two Oscar nominations and a National Board of Review Awards nomination for second best film of the year.
+In 1949, her work was recognised with two Oscar nominations and a National Board of Review Award nomination for the second-best film of the year.

-In 1959 he received a grant from the Guggenheim Foundation with which he began a color photographic work, leaving black and white photography for specific projects.
+In 1959, he received a grant from the Guggenheim Foundation with which he began a colour photographic work, leaving black and white photography for specific projects.
 After ten years of work, all her photographs were stolen, something that seriously affected the artist.
-He decided to return to his origins, that is, to return to the streets of New York, however, he seemed to run into a reality quite different from the memory: "the children had disappeared from the streets, they were at home watching TV, smoking drugs or doing whatever they did".
+He decided to return to his origins, that is, to return to the streets of New York; however, he seemed to run into a reality quite different from the memory: "the children had disappeared from the streets, they were at home watching TV, smoking drugs or doing whatever they did".
 3

-On September 26, 1974, the MoMA inaugurated an exhibition with her work entitled: Helen Levitt in color.
+On September 26, 1974, the MoMA inaugurated an exhibition with her work entitled: Helen Levitt in colour.

 The New York Times described her as: “a major photographer of the 20th century who caught fleeting moments of surpassing lyricism, mystery and quiet drama on the streets of her native New York”.
 4